datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
-To avoid code repetition in your scripts, you can move class and function definitions into modules.
+To avoid code repetition, you can move class and function definitions into modules.

-The key difference between scripts and modules is same how they are used.
+Scripts and modules are similar in many way, but differ in how they are used.

 | Action | Filetype | Goal                            |
 |--------|----------|---------------------------------|